What is MIDI, how does it work, and does it still have a place in today’s music environment? We answer these questions and more…

 Virtually every modern recording system uses MIDI in some way.
-If you rely mainly on hardware synths and sound modules or soft synths and sampler, then MIDI is the core of your system.
+If you rely mainly on hardware synths and sound modules or soft synths and samplers, then MIDI is the core of your system.
 Even if you primarily work with digital audio, you will doubtless have effects that can be more carefully controlled via MIDI.
 Whichever category you fall into, the more you know about it, the more control and power you’ll have over your music.

 For more info…

 The original MIDI spec was developed by the International MIDI Association (IMA).
-Although they still seem to be in business, their web site has disappeared and the task of curator of the specs has been taken over by the MIDI Manufacturers Association (MMA) who has an excellent site at www.midi.org.
+Although they still seem to be in business, their website has disappeared and the task of curator of the specs has been taken over by the MIDI Manufacturers Association (MMA) who has an excellent site at www.midi.org.
 Here you can find more MIDI tech specs and information than you’ll ever need or want, a list of MIDI messages and lots of other information and links.